iris-hep/iris-hep.github.io/pages/fellows.md

 # IRIS-HEP Fellows Program

 **We are not currently accepting Fellow applications.
-Please watch this page for update regarding future opportunities.**
+Please watch this page for updates regarding future opportunities.**

 <!--
 **Applications for the Undergraduate Fellows program in Summer 2022 are now open.
 The deadline for applications is Tuesday, 8 March, 2022 (end of the day, any time zone).**